llievre/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ### Management UI (0.5 pt)

 * You develop a web app (e.g. with express.js) that administrators can use to monitor and update your web infrastructure.
-* You find a way to control your Docker environment (list containers, start/stop containers, etc.) from the web app.
 For instance, you use the Dockerode npm module (or another Docker client library, in any of the supported languages).
+* Or you find another way (e.g. an existing tool) to control your Docker environment in a web UI (list containers, start/stop containers, etc.
 * You have documented your configuration and your validation procedure in your report.